 In order to spend $65,000 cash on a luxury automobile, I need to first spend $130,000 on something financially beneficial.
 Well what do you know?
 I did just that by paying down $130,000 of a mortgage so I could lock in 2.375% and save myself $1,014/month in cash flow!

 If you’re looking to refinance or get a new mortgage, I highly suggest you do so by checking the latest rates online.
-Rates are at all-time lows in 2020 due to the coronavirus and investors seeking the safety of bonds.
+Rates are near all-time lows due to the coronavirus and investors seeking the safety of bonds.
 I recommend checking with Credible, my favorite online lending marketplace today.

-Not only did I reduce debt and increase cash flow, I spent several hours producing two, 1,200+ word posts about my experience that may help increase traffic to Financial Samurai as well.
+Not only did I reduce debt and increase cash flow, I spent several hours producing two, 1,200+ word posts about my experience that may help increase traffic and online revenue as well.
 The posts should help other people who are struggling through the same mortgage refinance situation.

 Use The FS:RS Ratio Along With Targets